Zaid-Ajaj/Fable.Remoting/README.md

  // other routes
  ]
 ```
-You can enable logging from Fable.Remoting.Suave (recommended) to see how the magic is doing it's magic behind the scenes :)
+You can enable logging from Fable.Remoting.Suave (recommended) to see how the library is doing it's magic behind the scenes :)
 ```fs
 FableSuaveAdapter.logger <- Some (printfn "%s")
 ```